 What to Bring on a College Tour

-You will see a variety of clothing and footwear options on these tours.
+You will see a variety of clothing and footwear options on college tours.
 Do not follow the example of most of these people.
-In every group, there will be at least one prospective female student dressed for a date in an adorable outfit and heels.
+In every group, there will be at least one prospective female student dressed in an adorable outfit and heels.
 She is usually with her mother, who is also well dressed, but in slightly more sensible footwear.
 Others seemed dressed in what is appropriate for their home state.
-One mother from New York was wearing corduroy pants and boots on a 78-degree day in California.
+I once saw a mother from New York was wearing corduroy pants and boots on a 78-degree day in California.
 I started sweating looking at her.

 Your camera or smartphone camera